101shaan/Chess-AI/Chess-AI/README.md

 # Chess AI

 ## Overview
 Chess AI is a chess game that allows players to compete against each other or against an AI.
-The game features a user-friendly interface, customizable themes, and sound effects to enhance the gaming experience.
-Additionally, it includes a multiplayer mode for online play.
+The game features a user-friendly interface, customizable themes, sound effects, and advanced AI difficulty levels to enhance the gaming experience.
+Additionally, it includes a multiplayer mode for online play and a replay system to review past games.

 ## Features
-- Single-player mode against an AI opponent
+- Single-player mode against an AI opponent with adjustable difficulty levels
 - Online multiplayer mode for playing against friends
 - Customizable themes and sound effects
-- Move history navigation
+- Move history navigation and replay system
 - Hint system for assistance
 - Settings management for audio and visual preferences
+- Save and load game functionality

 ## Project Structure
 ```